BetonQuest/BetonQuest/docs/Documentation/Objectives-List.md

 To complete this objective the player has to shear specified amount of sheep, optionally with specified color and/or name.
 The first, required argument is amount (integer).
 Optionally, you can add a `name:` argument to only count specific sheep.
 All underscores will be replaced by spaces - if you want to use underscores, put a `\` before them.
-You can also check for the sheep's `color:` using these [color names](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/DyeColor.html).
+You can also check for the sheep's `color:` using these <a href="https://hub.spigotmc.org/javadocs/spigot/org/bukkit/DyeColor.html" target="_blank">color names</a>.
 You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.